Jay Johnson (singer): Four Sonics

 After his return to Detroit, Johnson spent some time singing with a group called the Five Monarchs but never recorded with them.
-Still hoping to achieve a major success in the music field, once again Johnson decided to form his own group.
+Still hoping to achieve major success in the music field, once again Johnson decided to form his group.
 And so, in the late 1960s, the Four Sonics were born.
-At its inception the Four Sonics were made up of Bill Frazier (tenor lead), Steve Gaston (tenor), Eddie Daniels (baritone), and Johnson (bass).
+At its inception the Four Sonics was made up of Bill Frazier (tenor lead), Steve Gaston (tenor), Eddie Daniels (baritone), and Johnson (bass).

 The group recorded for Andrew Harris at his "Super Sonic Sound" Studio, from which the group derived their Four Sonics name.
 They had two releases in 1968 on Harris' Sport label.
-The first of these was issued as Sport 110 "You Don't Have To Say You Love Me" (same song sung by Dusty Springfield) backed with "It Takes Two".
-This release was to be quickly followed by Sport 111 "The Greatest Love" (written by Johnson and Anita Watson) and led by Bill Frazier covered with "Easier Said Than Done", led by Eddie Daniels.
+The first of these was issued as Sport 110 "You Don't Have to Say You Love Me" (same song sung by Dusty Springfield) backed with "It Takes Two".
+This release was to be quickly followed by Sport 111's "The Greatest Love" (written by Johnson and Anita Watson) and led by Bill Frazier covered with "Easier Said Than Done", led by Eddie Daniels.

 The Four Sonics performed extensively and headlined many shows in the Detroit area.
 The original Four Sonics grew by adding another "Sonic", Johnny Dixon.
 But rather than renaming the group the Five Sonics, they chose the more creative name, "Four Sonics + 1".
 According to Johnson, Johnny Dixon had an enormous singing range, going from baritone to soprano.
 In 1968, as the Four Sonics + 1, they recorded one single on the Sepia label "Tell Me You're Mine" backed with "Lost Without You".
 Although Johnson had formed the Four Sonics, there were some internal problems.
 As a result, there was also another release by the Four Sonics on Triple "B" at a time when Johnson was not singing with the group.
 The tunes on this release were "Blue Velvet" and "Where Are You" (with Dixon on lead).

 Going into the 1970s there were more changes for the group.
 Dixon, Daniels and Gaston departed, to be replaced by Vernon Williams (Satintones, Royal Holidays & Pyramids) and Sylvester Potts (of The Contours).
 Later, Bill Frazier left the group and was replaced by a lady, Gloria Sykes.
 This Four Sonics group issued one record on the JMC label.
 "There's No Love" and "If It Wasn't for My Baby."
 Four Sonics records are valuable among Northern Soul vinyl collectors.

 Present day

 Johnson is performing with a new Diablos group as Nolan Strong's Diablos.
-The group features all new vocalist, including: Bobby Turk, Art Howard, Mike Clark.
+The group features all-new vocalists, including Bobby Turk, Art Howard, and Mike Clark.
 The group is currently booking shows.